ArchitectsVier Arquitectos SLP - Antonio Raya, Cristóbal Crespo, Santiago Sánchez, Enrique Antelo

 ClientXunta de Galicia (Regional Government)

-From the architect.
+Text description provided by the architects.
 The new Health Centre is located in A Parda, a recent urban sprawl area on the outskirts of the city of Pontevedra, where the recent expansion of the urban structure is still coexisting with rural areas.
 The building emerges in a large lot surrounded by different kind of buildings like the new Music School, apartment blocks and some other facilities still to be defined.

 In this context, we wanted to design a box, a neutral piece with underlined edges and a solid appearance, as a counterpoint to the figurative routine of the residential buildings.
 It was an opportunity to add a dose of quietness into the new confused urban landscape.
 The strategy to get this objective was to use three materials in the composition of the exterior skin (concrete, perforated aluminum sheets and glass), showing three different levels of opacity.
 This shape and the combination of these materials allow the identification of this complex system as a unit (the building has two independent sectors: the Medical Centre and the Emergency Services (PAC).

 In contrast to its monolithic exterior image, the two enclosures (Medical Center and PAC) are opened to two interior patios, which provide transparency and interior views through the respective waiting areas.
 A second plane of the facade, behind the perforated aluminum panels that act as a veil, resolves the relationship between the offices and its surroundings through a wall of colored glass that also meant to help the users to identify the different areas.

 It was intended to emphasize the horizontal dimension of the Centre in a opposition to the predominantly vertical component of the surrounding buildings through the use of continuous slab floors, supported by small steel pillars outside the front cloth, and strung together by discontinuous concrete walls, enhancing the corner and showing the structural solution, composed through a series of different concrete elements interlocked.